 Being cognizant of the FAA’s Visual Flight Rules, or VFR, is one of the most important practices a safe pilot can follow.
 VFR is often associated with another acronym, IFR, which is short for instrument flight rules.
 In my experience, these terms are spoken of so frequently in aviation, it is assumed everyone knows what VFR and IFR mean.
-But for many people learning to fly an airplane, understanding the differences between VFR and IFR can often become confusing.
+But for many people learning to fly an airplane, there are so many nuances to each, knowing IFR from VFR is no easy task.

 I’ve produced, edited, and shot a series of pilot safety videos for ICON Aircraft and have passed the FAA Private Pilot Ground Exam and the FAA Small UAV Exam.
-The following are my own words and points of view and not necessarily that of ICON Aircraft.
+The following are my own words and points of view.
 What’s more, given that I’m only a remote pilot, I had Sam Shepherd, a Certified Flight Instructor, review this article for accuracy.

 Here’s what you should know about visual flight rules and becoming instrument rated…in 5 minutes.

 In order to fly under VFR, conditions must allow the pilot to fly with: